12 useful Muay Thai sparring tips

-- Conserve your strength.
+Conserve your strength.
 A regular fight lasts for up to five 3-minute rounds and sparring is meant to emulate it and physically prepare you for it.

-- Spar with a fighters that have different style, different speed, reach etc. to become a more versatile fighter.
-Some fighting strategies and combinations may work against some of them and completely fail against the others.
+- Spar with fighters that have different styles, different speed, reach, etc. to become a more versatile fighter.
+Some fighting strategies and combinations may work against some of them and completely fail against others.

 - And remember, sparring is not about winning.
 It is meant to improve your skills without hurting yourself or your sparring partner.
 Put your ego aside and you will learn much more.